Algebraic models for classifying spaces of fibrations: Background and preliminaries

 sending a \(\Q\)-algebra \(R\) to the group of \(R\)-linear automorphisms of the dg Lie algebra \(L \otimes R\).
-A faithful finite-dimensional representation is given by $L^{\leq N}$, where $N$ is the maximal degree of a generator.
+To see that this indeed is a linear algebraic group, note that a faithful finite-dimensional representation is given by $L_{\leq N}$, where $N$ is the maximal degree of a generator.

-The key to realizing $\Aut^h(L)$, and hence $\piaut{X_\Q}$, as the rational points of an algebraic group is to observe that $\Aut_h(L)$ may be identified with the unipotent group associated to the nilpotent Lie algebra $B_0 \Der L$ of derivations of $L$ of the form $[d,\theta]$, for some derivation $\theta\colon L\to L$ of degree $1$.
-See \cite[\S 6]{sul77} or \cite[Theorem~3.4]{blla05}, or the proof of \cite[Lemma~8.1]{ffm21}.
-In particular, this means that \(\Aut_h L\) consists of the rational points of a unipotent subgroup \(\AUT_h L\) of \(\AUT L\).
-It follows from Lemma \ref{lemma:quotient} that $\Aut^h(L)$ may be identified with the rational points of the quotient algebraic group $\AUT^h(L) = \AUT(L)/\AUT_h(L)$.
+The subgroup $\AUT_h(L)$ of automorphisms homotopic to the identity may be identified with the unipotent algebraic group associated to the nilpotent Lie algebra $B_0 \Der L$ of derivations of $L$ of the form $[d,\theta]$, for some derivation $\theta\colon L\to L$ of degree $1$, see \cite[\S 6]{sul77} or \cite[Theorem~3.4]{blla05}, or the proof of \cite[Lemma~8.1]{ffm21}.

-The case of \(X\) a finite Postnikov section can be treated similarly: in this case, the minimal Sullivan model \(\Lambda\) is finitely generated, so \(\Aut \Lambda\) forms the rational points of an affine algebraic group \(\AUT \Lambda\) with functor of points